Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

 Particles
    Draws actual particles on top of the paths.
 Fade Time
-   Fade paths and keys further away from current time.
+   Fade out paths and keys further away from current time.

    Frames
       How many frames to fade.